JasonTang99/Rainy/models/README.md

 ### Models
-This is where models will be saved to and loaded from.
+This is where models and checkpoints will be saved to and loaded from.